koral--/blog/source/2015-10-14-triggers-on-bitrise.markdown

 - Run the same Workflow for every branch that has the name `<expression>*`
 - Or to run builds only for specific Triggers

-You can read more about the Trigger Map at our [Devcenter](http://devcenter.bitrise.io/) in [Lesson 6 Pull the trigger on the Workflow](http://devcenter.bitrise.io/docs/lesson-6-pull-the-trigger-on-the-workflow)

 To get you started here are two examples:

 - In the first example the `feature` Workflow runs for every trigger that starts with `feature/`.
 The `masterwf` Workflow is started when the trigger is `master` **except** if it is a Pull Request and finally every other trigger is handled by the `primary` Workflow, that functions like a `catch all` Workflow.